tpm2-software/tpm2-tools/man/tpm2_activatecredential.1.md

     "Authorization Formatting".

   * **-e**, **--endorse-password**=_ENDORSE\_PASSWORD_:
     The endorsement password, optional.
-Follows the same formating guidelines as the handle password option -P.
+Follows the same formatting guidelines as the handle password option -P.

   * **-f**, **--in-file**=_INPUT\_FILE_:
     Input file path, containing the two structures needed by tpm2_activatecredential function.
 This is created